nottrobin/robinwinslow.uk/_articles/build-an-anchor.md

 - advocating for digital rights policy
 - building a better internet

 This list is obviously incomplete.
-There's are myriad choices within each, and there are many more I could think of.
+There are myriad choices within each, and there are many more I could think of.

 But now I have a framework to continue the work.
 Maybe I'll make a mind map, maybe I'll have more conversations with friends, but as long as I know the mission is to refine and refine the thing that's truly important to me, the closer I will come to having an anchor for my decisions and my life, and from there I can build a discipline.